-Blank sheets, pencils, erasers, compass-boxes (compass, set-squares, protractor, and scale), scissors.
+Blank sheets, pencils, erasers, Geometry-boxes (Geometry compass, set-squares, protractor, and scale), scissors.

 Task 1: Drawing your triangle

 Q1.
 Draw a triangle of your choice on the given blank sheet of paper.
 Measure the sides and the angles of the triangle, and label the vertices of the triangle.